How to Adjust Your Status After Entering the U.S. Without Inspection

 Contact Us on WhatsApp

-• Family-Based Petitions: Close relatives who are U.S. citizens or lawful permanent residents can sponsor individuals for a green card.
-In many cases, applicants must file for a waiver of unlawful presence (Form I-601A) to overcome the inadmissibility caused by EWI.
-This waiver requires proving extreme hardship to a qualifying relative.
+• Family-Based Petitions: Immediate relativesโ€”such as U.S. citizen spouses, parents, or childrenโ€”can sponsor individuals for a green card despite EWI.
+In many cases, applicants must file a waiver of unlawful presence (Form I-601A) to overcome the inadmissibility triggered by EWI.
+This waiver demands demonstrating extreme hardship to a qualifying relative, a rigorous standard that often involves detailed documentation of emotional, financial, or medical impacts on the U.S. citizen or lawful permanent resident family member.

-• Special Immigrant Juvenile Status (SIJS): Minors who have been abused, abandoned, or neglected by one or both parents may qualify for SIJS, which provides a pathway to lawful permanent residency even if they entered without inspection.
-This status is designed to protect vulnerable children and requires state juvenile court involvement.
+• Special Immigrant Juvenile Status (SIJS): Minors who have been abused, abandoned, or neglected by one or both parents may qualify for SIJS, which offers a direct path to lawful permanent residency even if they entered without inspection.
+This status is specifically designed to protect vulnerable children and requires involvement from a state juvenile court to issue findings related to the childโ€™s best interests and parental abuse or neglect, reflecting a unique intersection of family law and immigration protections.

-• Other Humanitarian Relief: Certain visas and protections, such as U visas for crime victims or T visas for trafficking victims, can also lead to adjustment of status despite EWI, provided the applicant meets specific eligibility criteria.
+• Other Humanitarian Relief: Certain nonimmigrant visas and protections, such as U visas for victims of qualifying crimes or T visas for victims of human trafficking, can also lead to adjustment of status despite EWI.
+Eligibility for these visas requires meeting specific criteria, including cooperation with law enforcement and demonstrating substantial physical or mental abuse, highlighting the governmentโ€™s commitment to protecting vulnerable populations.

 Legal Pathways for Adjustment of Status